Torbalı railway station

 Torbalı has three platforms (2 island platforms, 1 side platform) servicing TCDD regional trains as well as IZBAN commuter trains.

-Just south of the station is Torbalı junction, where the Torbalı-Ödemiş railway splits off the Izmir-Eğirdir railway.
+Just south of the station is Torbalı junction, where the Torbalı-Ödemiş railway splits off the İzmir–Eğirdir railway.

 Connections

 Torbalı is serviced by several bus services that operate to neighboring towns and villages.
-The stop is located besides Haluk Alpsü Boulevard.
+The stop is located besides Haluk Alpsu Boulevard.